prostojs/http/README.md

 # prostojs/http

+**!!!
+This is work-in-progress library, breaking changes are expected !!!**

 As an alternative for `express` and `fastify` this `@prostojs/http` brings the whole different approach for processing http requests.
 It utilizes such a technique as you can see in React Hooks or Vue Composables.
 It has only a dependency on [@prostojs/router](https://github.com/prostojs/router) (an alternative to `find-my-way` used by `fastify`) which is a very fast (see benchmarks [here](https://github.com/prostojs/router-benchmark)) and robust URI router.